Entanglement Hamiltonian Tomography in Quantum Simulation: Entanglement Hamiltonian Tomography

 which is to be minimized over the parameters $\tilde{\boldsymbol{g}}$ of the estimator.
 Our protocol thus learns the quasi-local EH from data, in contrast to the learning of quasi-local system Hamiltonians from pure (eigen-) states \cite{Qi2019,Bairey2019,Wang2017}.
 We note that choices of cost-functions and random unitary ensembles \cite{elben2018renyi} other than in Eq.~\eqref{eq:method} are possible, and devote their detailed investigation to future work.

 Extracting the EH and ES from experimental data, as described in context of Fig.~(\ref{fig:Exp}), requires the EHT protocol outlined above to be adapted to account for decoherence and imperfections.
 First, the experimental time evolution will be weakly coupled to an environment, which in the present case is well modeled by a dephasing master equation \cite{Brydges2019,ElbenXPlatform}.
 Second, experimental randomized measurements suffer from coherent rotation errors on the percent level, as the dominant error source in the experiment, and possibly spin imperfect readout \cite{ElbenXPlatform}.
-In \cite{SM} we argue, supported by detailed numerical simulations and previous work, that decoherence and imperfections are well accounted for by a depolarizing channel, i.e.~we modify our ansatz for EH in Eq.~(\ref{eq:method}) to
+In the Supplementary Information, we argue, supported by detailed numerical simulations and previous work, that imperfect initial state preparation and measurement errors are well accounted for by a local depolarizing channel, i.e.~we modify our ansatz for EH in Eq.~(\ref{eq:method}) to

-introducing a depolarization parameter $0\le p\le 1$, and with $\mathcal{D}_A = 2^{N_A}$ the dimension of $A$.
-This allows us to extract both the EH (first term on the RHS) and $p$ from experimental data, isolating `coherent' and `incoherent' contributions to $\rho_A$.